dannyhope/uxbrighton/_posts/1015-03-10-ux-analytics-workshop.md

 - trained a wide-range of people on how to get the most from Google Analytics
 - analysed over 100 different websites
 - used analytics to inform major design changes.

-Luke Hay is a UX Consultant who has done plenty of user testing, from teenagers to pensioners, dress-makers to body builders, but is also an expert in analytics.
-Google analytics can be a difficult beast to tame.
-There are over 500 different default reports, not to mention an almost limited amount of custom reporting options.
-It’s not a tool that’s easy to pick up without some guidance and that’s where this workshop will help.
 [Luke’s blog](http://www.lukehay.co.uk/blog/ "")

 ## Testimonials [hide the title]